aiswaryasankar/website/_posts/2018-12-20-can-you-debug-faster.md

 First we have to figure out a realistic way to model this problem.
 <br>
 <br>
-<b>How do we actually model the probability that I fix a bug as a function of time?</b> If you watch anyone debug code, for some extended period of time it just looks like he or she is staring at the code, typing things in here and there and often complaining.
+<b><i>How do we actually model the probability that I fix a bug as a function of time?</i></b> If you watch anyone debug code, for some extended period of time it just looks like he or she is staring at the code, typing things in here and there and often complaining.
 But then at some instant they transition from being in this staring/ typing/ complaining state to being in the 'bug fixed' state.
 Essentially a bug isn't fixed until the exact moment it is.
 Thus we need to figure out - how can we accurately model this probability of reaching the 'fixed' state as a function of time.
 <br>
 <br>
 Then we know that each person likely has a different 'bug fixing' rate.
-Given that I've recorded the amound of time it took me to fix each of $$n$$ bugs, <b>how can I determine my most likely 'bug fixing' rate?</b> Let's let $$X$$ be a random variable representing the amount of time it took me to fix each bug.
+Given that I've recorded the amound of time it took me to fix each of $$n$$ bugs, <b><i>how can I determine my most likely 'bug fixing' rate?</i></b> Let's let $$X$$ be a random variable representing the amount of time it took me to fix each bug.
 Thus $$X_1 = $$ time to fix bug 1, $$X_2 = $$ time to fix bug 2, etc. We assume that each is completely independent of each other.
 Solving one issue doesn't influence any of the other problems.
 <br>
 <br>
 Ok so once we figure these parts out, we have the most likely rate a person has for fixing bugs and the probability they do as a function of time.
 If we work in teams, however, we have to take that into consideration as well.
 Say we determine that it'll be most effective for 2 people to work on each part of the proejct and since we are on the last test case, there is one bug in each part.
 Thus the expected time to finish each part would be whoever on each team takes less time.
 Once again we assume that each person works on fixing up their part independently and they don't work together.
-Thus, <b>how can we compute the minimum time given two individual probability functions?</b> Lastly the total amount of time it takes to fix the program would be whichever subteam takes longer to find their bug.
-So once we've found the times for each pair, <b>how can we compute the expected maximum time between both of the teams?</b> We've got to model it all.
+Thus, <b><i>how can we compute the minimum time given two individual probability functions?</i></b> Lastly the total amount of time it takes to fix the program would be whichever subteam takes longer to find their bug.
+So once we've found the times for each pair, <b><i>how can we compute the expected maximum time between both of the teams?</i></b> We've got to model it all.

 <br>